To apply for a visa, you may need to prove you have the money for your course.

 Money in your or your parents’ bank account

 You need to show this money has been in the account for a consecutive 28-day period.
-This 28-day period should end no more than 31 days before you submit your application.
+This 28-day period should end no more than 31 days before the date of application (which is the date on which the application fee is paid).

 You can’t use a business account to show funds (even if the business is owned by you or your parents/legal guardian) or an account held by any other family members outside of you, your parents or your spouse.